gbv/jskos-server/README.md

 The easiest way to install and use JSKOS Server is with Docker and Docker Compose.
 Please refer to the [documentation on Docker Hub](https://hub.docker.com/r/coliconc/jskos-server) for more information and instructions.

 ### Dependencies
-You need Node.js 12 or later to run jskos-server (14 or 16 recommended).
+You need Node.js 14 or later to run jskos-server (16 recommended).
 You need to have access to a [MongoDB database](https://docs.mongodb.com/manual/installation/).

 ### Clone and Install
 ```bash